env0/env0-trivy-plugin/README.md

 ## Inputs

-The tfsec plugin accepts the following inputs:
+The trivy plugin accepts the following inputs:

-* `version` (required) - the specific version of tfsec you wish to use
+* `version` (required) - the specific version of `trivy` you wish to use

 * `directory` (required) - the path to the directory with the IaC code to analyze (the root folder is your project's root folder)